JasonMahdjoub/BouncyCastle/README.md

 The Bouncy Castle Crypto package is a Java implementation of cryptographic algorithms, it was developed by the Legion of the Bouncy Castle, a registered Australian Charity, with a little help!
 The Legion, and the latest goings on with this package, can be found at [https://www.bouncycastle.org](https://www.bouncycastle.org).

 The Legion also gratefully acknowledges the contributions made to this package by others (see [here](https://www.bouncycastle.org/contributors.html) for the current list).
-If you would like to contribute to our efforts please feel free to get in touch with us or visit our [donations page](https://www.bouncycastle.org/donate), sponsor some specific work, or purchase a support contract through [Crypto Workshop](https://www.cryptoworkshop.com).
+If you would like to contribute to our efforts please feel free to get in touch with us or visit our [donations page](https://www.bouncycastle.org/donate), sponsor some specific work, or purchase a support contract through [Crypto Workshop](https://www.keyfactor.com/platform/bouncy-castle-support/) (now part of Keyfactor).

 The package is organised so that it contains a light-weight API suitable for use in any environment (including the newly released J2ME) with the additional infrastructure to conform the algorithms to the JCE framework.